The Blind Tasting Challenge

 You will need a number of tables of between 4-10 people per table (denominations up to you) which would form the teams for the night.
 They will each give themselves a name at the beginning of the event and I will move around the room getting the teams to talk to each other and to me.
 The eight wines are served in pairs with the bottles covered except for the first pair which serve as an introduction to the game.
 Each pair features wines made from the same grape variety with one coming from France and the other an equivalent from a new world country.
 The teams have to guess which of the two wines is the French wine, what the grape variety is and which country the new world wine is from.
 I give them all clues and a limited number of choices so that it’s not hard, and by the end of the evening everyone will be getting pretty close anyway as they will have learnt the differences by taste.
 It’s very informal and a really good laugh – the event lasts about 90 minutes.
 The winning team wins a bottle of fizz and there’s a raffle for a good bottle at the end of the event.

-I offer a 15% discount on the wines for orders taken on the night (minimum 6 bottles) and there would be free delivery of all orders within 30 miles of Oxford – otherwise £9.99 nationwide next day delivery per drop.
+Should you wish to buy any of the wines I offer a 15% discount for orders taken on the night (minimum 6 bottles) and there would be free delivery of all orders within 30 miles of Oxford – otherwise £9.99 nationwide next day delivery per drop.
 Costings are all inclusive of all wines, presentation fee and travel expenses.
-I provide tasting sheets, pens, order forms and champagne buckets for discarded wine.
+I provide tasting sheets, pens, order forms, glasses (if required) and champagne buckets for discarded wine.

 Cost – £22 inc VAT all inclusive per person with 18 people minimum – this doesn’t mean that I can’t run the game with less people than 18 (12 or even 9 works fine) but less than 18 people is charged as 18 x £22 (£396.00).
 There are also discounts for numbers above 30.

-(Please note that I am unable to run this event in The Oxford Wine Cafe (Jericho) due to space and cost issues).
+(Please note that I am unable to run this event in The Oxford Wine Cafe in Jericho due to space and cost issues).

 Hi Theo, Many thanks for a great evening last night.
 We’ve all been talking about it this morning, everyone really enjoyed themselves.
 It was a perfect combination of fun and learning about wine along the way – such a good team event.
 I’ll be telling lots of friends and colleagues about it!
 Thanks again, Susan